GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Abstract

 \section{Abstract}

-This paper presents GraphMend, a high-level compiler that eliminates FX graph breaks in PyTorch~2 programs.
-Although PyTorch~2 introduced TorchDynamo and TorchInductor to enable just-in-time graph compilation, unresolved dynamic control flow and unsupported Python constructs often fragment models into multiple FX graphs.
-These fragments force frequent fallbacks to eager mode, incur costly CPU-to-GPU synchronizations, and reduce optimization opportunities.
-GraphMend addresses this limitation by analyzing and transforming source code before execution.
-Built on the Jac compilation framework, GraphMend introduces two code transformations that remove graph breaks due to dynamic control flow and Python I/O functions.
-This design allows PyTorch’s compilation pipeline to capture larger, uninterrupted FX graphs without requiring manual refactoring by developers.
-Evaluation across eight Hugging Face models shows that GraphMend removes all fixable graph breaks due to dynamic control flow and Python I/O functions, driving the break count to 0 in 6 models and reducing it from 5 to 2 in another model.
-On NVIDIA RTX~3090 and A40 GPUs, GraphMend achieves up to 75\% latency reductions and up to 8\% higher end-to-end throughput.
-These results demonstrate that high-level code transformation is an effective complement to PyTorch’s dynamic JIT compilation pipeline, substantially improving both usability and performance.
+This paper presents \textsc{GraphMend}, a compiler technique that automatically fixes FX graph breaks in PyTorch 2 programs.
+Although PyTorch 2 introduced TorchDynamo and TorchInductor to enable just-in-time graph compilation, certain code patterns still cause graph breaks that force execution to fall back to Python eager mode, introducing costly CPU-GPU synchronization and reducing optimization opportunities.
+Our investigation of 195 Hugging Face models reveals that 13.8\% of models exhibit graph breaks. \textsc{GraphMend} automatically eliminates fixable breaks through source-level program analysis and transformations.
+It analyzes AST-level program structure to identify graph-break patterns and applies transformations only when their semantic preservation can be statically established.
+These transformations enable PyTorch to capture larger, uninterrupted FX graphs without manual refactoring by developers.
+We evaluate \textsc{GraphMend} on all 27 models found to exhibit graph breaks in our investigation. \textsc{GraphMend} eliminates 107 of 147 graph breaks (73\%), fully fixing all breaks in 21 models.
+In our experiments on NVIDIA GPUs, \textsc{GraphMend} achieves up to 26$\times$ cold-start speedup (5$\times$ on average) and up to 1.39$\times$ steady-state forward pass speedup.
+These results demonstrate that semantics-aware source-level analysis and transformation are effective complements to PyTorch's dynamic JIT compilation pipeline, substantially improving both usability and performance.